aflin/rampart/docs/source/sql1.rst

     For the ``%L`` extended code, a ``+`` flag indicates the argument is a location with latitude and longitude, or a geocode.

-    If given with a string code, ``+`` indicates that if the string value exceeds the given precision, truncate the string by a further 3 bytes, and append an ellipsis ("...").
+    If given with a string code, ``+`` indicates that if the :green:`String` value exceeds the given precision, truncate the :green:`String` by a further 3 bytes, and append an ellipsis ("...").
 This can be useful to give an indication of when a value is being truncated on display.